You are here

 Resources for Clinicians

 ACP believes that it is the responsibility of the medical profession to become cost-conscious and decrease unnecessary care that does not benefit patients.

-Below ACP provides resources to help you implement High Value Care principles into your practice and focus on optimal diagnostic and treatment strategies, based upon considerations of value, effectiveness, and avoidance of overuse and misuse.
+Below, ACP provides free resources to help you implement High Value Care principles into your practice and focus on optimal diagnostic and treatment strategies.

 Pediatric to Adult Care Transitions Initiative